 African American

-Dorothy Dandridge is the first African-American actress to be nominated for an Academy Award for Best Actress.
+Dorothy Dandridge broke barriers as the first African-American actress nominated for an Academy Award for Best Actress, paving the way for generations of Black performers.

 MethodClassical